Research and data

 Restorative justice

-A 2024 study by the University of California San Diego Center on Gender Equity and Health and Tulane University’s Newcomb Institute has quantified the economic impact of intimate partner violence in California, with a shocking economic burden of $73.7 billion annually.
+A 2024 study by the UC San Diego Center on Gender Equity and Health and Tulane University’s Newcomb Institute quantified the economic impact of intimate partner violence in California, including medical costs, lost earnings, and criminal justice.

 Data